kragen/derctuo/markdown/electroforming-networks.md

 steel, or either hydrochloric acid or lye for aluminum.

-This is potentially useful for many things, such as heat exchangers, cooling jackets, heated floors, and "labs on a chip" in which a sequence of processes is carried out in tubes within a monolithic device.
+This is potentially useful for many things, such as heat exchangers, cooling jackets, heated floors, and “labs on a chip” in which a sequence of processes is carried out in tubes within a monolithic device.
 Another similar application is making coils for induction
-heating: at high frequencies only the very surface of the coil's metal can be used, and you normally want to run water through it to keep it coool.
+heating: at high frequencies only the very surface of the coil’s metal can be used, and you normally want to run water through it to keep it coool.

-In many cases like this, it's useful to have a minimum separation between the channels to prevent fluid flow between them.
-For example, in a long serpentine coolant channel, a "short circuit" for the fluid could eliminate one or more loops, producing a hot spot due to inadequate coolant flow; and, in an induction coil, unwanted contact between successive coils can produce an *electrical* short circuit, which can produce a hot spot due to a narrow resistive connection.
+In many cases like this, it’s useful to have a minimum separation between the channels to prevent fluid flow between them.
+For example, in a long serpentine coolant channel, a “short circuit” for the fluid could eliminate one or more loops, producing a hot spot due to inadequate coolant flow; and, in an induction coil, unwanted contact between successive coils can produce an *electrical* short circuit, which can produce a hot spot due to a narrow resistive connection.

-To provide such a minimum separation, it's potentially useful to form the original wire network using wires bearing a layer of flexible "spacer", similar to the insulation used on electrical wires.
+To provide such a minimum separation, it’s potentially useful to form the original wire network using wires bearing a layer of flexible “spacer”, similar to the insulation used on electrical wires.
 Once the wires are all in place, you can remove the spacer, for example by burning it off with fire (if it is an organic chemical or, say, amorphous sulfur); dissolving it off with water (if it is a